-Service fees paid in respect of services rendered by an employee to an employer with a presence in South Africa is exempt from withholding tax but is subject to PAYE which is the normal tax collected by the employer and withheld by the employer from the amount payable to the employee.
-See also para 11.1.

-- For interest, there are further exemptions if the amounts are paid by the Government, any bank, any headquarter company or in respect of any debt listed on a recognised Stock Exchange.
+- Service fees paid in respect of services rendered by an employee to an employer with a presence in South Africa is exempt from withholding tax but is subject to PAYE which is the normal tax collected by the employer and withheld by the employer from the amount payable to the employee.
+See also para 11.1. - For interest, there are further exemptions if the amounts are paid by the Government, any bank, any headquarter company or in respect of any debt listed on a recognised Stock Exchange.
 See also para 4.8. - Payment of the withholding taxes on all these amounts must be made to SARS by the end of the month following the month in which the amounts are paid.
-If denominated in a foreign currency, the amount must be converted at the spot rate on the date of withholding.
+If denominated in a foreign currency, the amount must be converted at the spot rate on the date of withholding. - See para 14.16 in respect of awards of interest income by local trusts.